Rovers FC (Guam)

-Rovers Football Club is an amateur association football club based in Guam.
+Rovers Football Club is a professional association football club based in Guam.
 Rovers FC senior team participates in the Guam Soccer League.
 Rovers FC has men's, women's and youth teams competing in various national divisions.

 History

 Rovers Footbal Club (RFC) was founded in 2009 through the shared vision of four passionate amateur level footballers who committed to forming a competitive but social club.
 The masters (40+) team provided the foundation of the club with success in all championship finals from 2009–19.
 Numerous other fruitful tours resulted in travels to Saipan in the Northern Mariana Islands and Hong Kong.
 Plans for the club's growth were cultivated during the many trips abroad and bringing those plans back to Guam.
 In 2010, a RFC Division 2 team was established in the Guam Football Association Men's League, winning several championships.
 In 2013, the club decided to enter the top level on the island through the development of a Division 1 men's squad that went on to win several championships from 2014-2019.
 A Guam women's squad was incorporated into RFC and won the 2015 and 2016 championships.

 In 2014 to provide a sustainable base of grassroots players, it was also decided to form the first Rovers Youth squad in the u6 division with a plan to expand into all divisions.
 In 2017, to grow this grass roots program the club developed a partnership and home field in association with St Johns School by adopting their field and accepting local students into the club.
 In 2019, Rovers FC became the second largest club on Guam (over 200 player members) with a team in every youth league and adult division.

 In 2022, RFC acquired an abandoned tennis court and developed it with artificial turf, converting it into a mini-training pitch to use for all youth and adult club teams.